-TaxoPress has a feature which can analyze your content and automatically add new terms.
+TaxoPress has a feature that can analyze your content and automatically add new terms.
 This will be very useful for anyone who creates a lot of content.

 Let’s see an example of how this new feature works.
 I’ve created a new post, using the text from the “About Us” page on WordPress.org.